folkehelseinstituttet/Fhi.MoBa/Questionnaires.md

 | 6-3* | Skjema6-3.pdf | | | | 12.2006 & 06.2007 | Not included |
 | 6 Web (identical to C) | | | | | 02.2007 - 12.2011 | 5.154 |

+_*A pilot study dividing questionnaire 6 into 3 parts and sent out as the child turned 2.5, 3 and 3.5 years.
+6-2 was the questionnaire send out when the child was 3 years old._

+### Q5Y, Questionnaire 5 years
+See [Instrument documentation](https://www.fhi.no/globalassets/dokumenterfiler/studier/den-norske-mor-far-og-barn--undersokelsenmoba/instrumentdokumentasjon/instrument-documentation-q-5year.pdf) and Q5year_changes.pdf (in Norwegian: SKJEMA_5aar_endringer.pdf) for a description of changes between Versions.

 | Version | Original | English translation | Annotated | Variable labels | Period of use | # in version 12 |
 | -- | -- | -- | -- | -- | -- | -- |
 | 5years A | Skjema5aarA.pdf | | | Skjema5aarA.pdf | 02.2010 - 12.2011 | 14.871 |
 | 5years B | Skjema5aarB.pdf | Questionnaire5yB.pdf | | Skjema5aarB.pdf | 05.2011 - 07.2014 | 26.746 |

+### Q7Y, Questionnaire 7 years
+See [Instrument documentation](https://www.fhi.no/globalassets/dokumenterfiler/studier/den-norske-mor-far-og-barn--undersokelsenmoba/instrumentdokumentasjon/instrument-dokumentasjon-q_7y_2016.pdf) and Q7years_changes.pdf (in Norwegian: SKJEMA_7_endringer.pdf) for a description of changes between Versions.

 | Version | Original | English translation | Annotated | Variable labels | Period of use | # in version 12 |
 | -- | -- | -- | -- | -- | -- | -- |